 - Multi-State Zero-Emission Vehicle MOUs - 2013 Multi-State Zero-Emission Vehicle MOU (MA, CT, RI, VT) goal of 5 million light-duty ZEVs on road by 2025 across the 9 signatory states - 2020 Multi-State Medium- and Heavy-Duty Zero Emission Vehicle MOU (MA, CT, RI, VT, ME) commitment to phase out fossil fuel-burning medium- to heavy-duty truck and bus sales by one hundred percent by 2050, with a target for 30 percent of new truck and bus sales to be zero-emission by 2030 in all 15 signatory states - Various individual state and local considerations including - State transportation electrification "Road Maps" - Local (usually individual cities) announcements/goals/programs for transitioning public transit and school bus fleets to ZEV State transportation electrification "Action Plans" - Existing or anticipated adoption of California rules for ZEVs (MA and VT) - Advanced Clean Cars II (ACCII) requires by 2035 that 100% of light-duty vehicles sold will be ZEVs - Advanced Clean Trucks (ACT) requires by 2035 that: - 55% of Class 2b 3 truck sales are zero emissions. - 75% of Class 4 8 straight truck sales are zero emissions. - 40% of truck tractor sales are zero-emissions - State feedback . - The ISO has shared all assumptions and references, along with preliminary adoption figures with each of the six New England states.
-Guidance was provided on: - Reasonableness of the "Full Electrification" scenario - Considerations for developing the "Draft CELT 2023" scenario - The December 9, 2022 adoption forecast presentation lists considered drivers state by state - An updates version of state-level considerations will be included in the final 2023 transportation electrification forecast ISO-NE PUBLIC
+Guidance was provided on:

+- Reasonableness of the "Full Electrification" scenario - Considerations for developing the "Draft CELT 2023" scenario - See Appendix I for more details on state-level considerations

-Draft 2023 EV Adoption Forecast
+Final 2023 EV Adoption Forecast